MCPTotal/mcp-total-ext/CONTRIBUTING.md

-# Contributing to MCP for ChatGPT
+# Contributing to MCP Total

 Thank you for considering contributing to this project!
 Here's how you can help: